Does PaaS still have any value to offer?

 Share This Post

-Last updated on November 28th, 2022
+Last updated on April 4th, 2024

 Since the launch of cloud computing, XaaS (anything-as-a-service) models have been shining.
 From platforms to software, databases to infrastructure, networks to security – essentially anything can be offered to customers in a pay-per-use model.
 According to reports, the total public cloud market is expected to reach $178 billion in 2018.
 But as with everything else tech, old technologies die and new ones arise.
-Does that hold true for Platform-as-a-service (PaaS)?
-Let’s explore!

-What PaaS was meant to be
+What Platform-as-a-Service (PaaS) was meant to be?

 The PaaS model was launched to provide customers a platform on which software could be developed and deployed.
 As with most cloud services, PaaS allowed businesses to add resources as and when needed, scaling as demand grew, and paying only for what they used.
 Developers loved PaaS since it freed them from dealing with servers and offered an environment in which complexities around hardware, software, network, and operating system infrastructure were taken care of.
 All developers had to do was focus on developing and scaling cloud-based applications.

 Although PaaS models are still being used across the world, they are becoming more and more incapable of meeting the needs of modern web and mobile applications – especially for large companies with massive scalability plans.
 Also, with the growth of Information-as-a-service (IaaS) models that provide everything that PaaS models did and a lot more, PaaS models don’t seem to have much more to offer.
 The PaaS market grew from $5 billion in 2013 to $11 billion in 2018 as compared to IaaS which grew from $16 billion to $34 billion in the same period.
-Here are some possible reasons why PaaS offers less value today:

-1. Inflexible:
+Inflexible:

 The intent of a PaaS model makes total theoretical sense, but since not all software vendors support PaaS platforms, developers are forced to spend time, money and effort in custom integration.
 This also adds a large amount of risk.
 Also, since PaaS models often impose several restrictions on programming languages, models, databases, and tools, developers are forced to use a “one-size-fits-all” approach – limiting application maturity and innovation to a great extent.

-2. Complex:
+Complex:

-Most PaaS models rely on a variety of complex technologies to run their operations: rigid Linux containers, isolated file systems, and more.
+Most PaaS models rely on a variety of complex technologies to run their operations, rigid Linux containers, isolated file systems, and more.
 This makes running applications a cumbersome and expensive challenge, especially when applications have to be scaled to meet the growing demand.

-3. Expensive:
+Expensive:

 Although using PaaS to build applications might seem beneficial in the beginning, there is a high cost of operations over time.
 Offloading most of the server management activities can help save costs initially, but as the application scales, the costs do too.
 Due to the underlying complex technologies, running a vast number of apps on a PaaS model makes maintaining and updating the stack very expensive.
 And since PaaS models involve various other vendors such as the database, security, etc., companies end up paying for many different vendors (and their margins).

-4. Poor Security:
+Poor Security:

 In an age of rampant cyber-attacks and security scandals, the mandateis for high-security applications.
 With a PaaS model, there is no way for developers to isolate backend resources.
 Restrictions on using VPNs to secure data and limited security options make matters worse.
 Also, with growing requirements for endpoint security around mobile APIs and IoT, companies may find it difficult to add more infrastructure layers within their PaaS model to secure their data.